[Interview] Talking with Linda Dishman, Executive Director of the LA Conservancy

 When I was young, we would visit my grandparents and aunts and uncles who lived about an hour away.
 On each trip, we would drive by the hospital where I was born.
 This sense of my parents celebrating something that was important to them (my birth) was meaningful and powerful, and it cemented for me the role that buildings have in telling stories.

-You celebrated your 20th anniversary at the LA Conservancy this past fall.
+You celebrated your 20th anniversary at the LA Conservancy this past fall (of 2013).
 What would you consider your biggest accomplishment?
 What do you still want to do?

 Saving the Cathedral of St. Vibiana was a real turning point for the Conservancy.
 We were up against the entire power structure of the city including the Catholic Archdiocese who owned the building.
 The church dated to 1876 and was designed by the first licensed architect in Los Angeles.
 In many ways it was a defining moment for us -- a real “gut check” in how hard we would fight to save an important building.
 Our work saving Vibiana also helped change people’s attitudes towards the Conservancy and preservation, which is almost as important as saving the actual building.